Geodan/pg2b3dm/README.md

 3] Create schema 'bertt'

-4] Select postgres database and restore file buildings.backup
+4] Select PostgreSQL database and restore file buildings.backup

 A table bertt.buildings will be created, contains 100 sample buildings in Amsterdam.